cheezgi/pet-sim/README.md

 wiki
 ====

-Coming later, once I document the source code.
+More coming later, once I document the source code.

+**Currency**

+You may notice that the currency used is notated as ¤.
+This symbol, ¤, is the currency sign, used to denote an unspecified currency.
+I chose to use it because using gold points (GP) is overrated.